tripjs/trip/README.md

 ## ES2016

 Your tripfile is automatically compiled with Babel.
-Trip uses the [es2015](https://babeljs.io/docs/plugins/preset-es2015/) and [stage-0](https://babeljs.io/docs/plugins/preset-stage-0/) presets by default, so you don't need to bring your own Babel config.
+Trip uses the [env](https://babeljs.io/docs/plugins/preset-env/) and preset and most [stage-0](https://babeljs.io/docs/plugins/preset-stage-0/) features by default, so you don't need to bring your own Babel config.
 But if you do have your own config in a `.babelrc` or `package.json`, Babel will use that instead.

 ## Async tasks